-The operator must operate Pindari Dam and Glenlyon Dam during times of flood and spilling of water from those dams in a manner that maintains the safety of dam infrastructure, and subject to that, in a manner that also:
+- The operator must operate Pindari Dam and Glenlyon Dam during times of flood and spilling of water from those dams in a manner that maintains the safety of dam infrastructure, and subject to that, in a manner that also: - leaves(2) Providing it is consistent with subclause (1), the operator must aim to: - (a) leave the storage at full supply level after the flood or spilling of water, and - (a) ensures the general rate of increase of outflow does not exceed the rate of increase of inflow.

-- (a) leaves the storage at full supply level after the flood or spilling of water, - (b) ensures the general rate of increase of outflow does not exceed the rate of increase of inflow. - (c) seeks to minimise downstream flood damage, - (d) reduces flood effects and manages the rate of release of the water to avoid aggravating downstream flood damage after considering the temporary storage of water above the normal maximum storage level.
+seeks to (b) minimise downstream flood damage.

+reduces flood effects and manages(3) For the purposes of subclause (2) (b), the operator is to consider the temporary storage of water above the normal maximum storage level and manage the rate of release of the this water to avoid aggravating downstream flood damage after considering the temporary storage of water above the normal maximum storage level.